Abandoned & Little-Known Airfields:

 depicted the "Rosedale Landing Field" simply with an irregularly-shaped boundary of the property.

-depicted the field as being roughly square shaped, with several cut-outs on the northwest corner.
+depicted the field as being roughly square shaped, with several cut-outs on the north side, including an olive grove which remained for years.

 There did not appear to be any buildings or other improvements associated with the airfield.